DWhiteheadCode/Tracer-Abilities/README.md

 ## Description
 Blink allows the player to teleport a short distance in the direction of their most recent movement input.
 The player can teleport through other players, but terrain (such as walls) blocks the move- placing the player up against the terrain after the teleport.

-Blink has 3 charges, each with a 10 second cooldown.
+Blink has 3 starting charges and 3 max charges, each with a 10 second cooldown.
 If multiple charges have been consumed, one charge will be restored every 10 seconds.

 Blink is bound to `Left Shift` and `Right Click` (i.e. either key can be used).